carlag-raft/raft-exercise/README.md

 Goal: Project Background and Purpose (what’s the background, why are we doing this)

 1. Introductions (30 minutes) - Everyone introduces themselves and briefly describes a professional success
+2. About the Project (1 hour)
+   - what is the background
+   - project description
+   - describe a future state
-2. Product Vision (1 hour) - what is the background, project description, Product Owner and client describe why we are revamping a legacy system into a new web based application
+   - Product Owner and client describe why we are revamping a legacy system into a new web based application
 3. Producing Press Release (30 minutes) - a fun way to get a shared view of the project’s purpose by touting the benefits it’ll bring
    - The Press Release activity - Imagine the project is complete and we are writing a press release
      - expand on the vision